Netflix/photon/README.md

 mvn -f photon-download.pom.xml dependency:copy-dependencies
 ```

-It will download MXFLibrary-*.jar and its dependencies into ./target/dependency/.
+It will download Photon-*.jar and its dependencies into ./target/dependency/.

 Two sample applications have been provided with this project.
 You can run them as follows: